cohesity/cohesity-powershell-module/samples/vmware/README.md

 The workflow execution includes the following sub taks

-1. Import the cohesity-api module
+1. Import the API cmdlet from utility folder in Cohesity module
 2. Read the `vars.json` file
 3. Connect to vCenter
 4. Connect to Cohesity Cluster